Floods devastate West and Central Africa – DW – 09/16/2024

 Floods devastate West and Central AfricaSeptember 16, 2024

-The flooding that has swept through parts of West and Central Africa so far this year has claimed hundreds of lives, devastated inftrastructure and agriculture and left millions displaced.
+The flooding that has swept through parts of West and Central Africa this year has claimed hundreds of lives, devastated infrastructure and agriculture and left millions displaced.

-TheUnited Nations (UN) is warning that more flooding is expected in the two sub-regions in the coming months.
+TheUnited Nations (UN) warns that more flooding is expected in the two sub-regions in the coming months.

-In Borno state in northeastern Nigeria alone, over a million people have been a affected, Borno Governor Babagana Umara Zulum told DW.
+Over a million people n Borno state in northeastern Nigeria have been affected, Borno Governor Babagana Umara Zulum told DW.

 Around 40% of the state capital, Maiduguri, was submerged when a dam burst last week.
-Around 200,000 people were affected, UNICEF said in a statement.
+UNICEF said in a statement that the flooding in Maiduguri impacted around 200,000.

 Flood victims awaiting assistance